redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        source /usr/libexec/openstack-tripleo/devtest_variables.sh
        tripleo install-dependencies

-After running this command, you will need to log out and log back in for the changes to be applied.
+**After running this command, you will need to log out and log back in for the changes to be applied**.
 If you plan to use virt-manager or boxes to visually manage the virtual machines created in the next step, this would be a good time to install those tools now.

 5. Run script to setup your virtual environment.